 - Commercial Projects

-- An organisation called Neutun has recently released a Pebble watch based seizure detector.
+- Neutun has a Pebble watch based seizure detector.
 The watch app runs as a background process, so you can use the watch for something else too.
-When a seizure is detected it records it on the Neuton web site.
-They are planning on a SMS based notification system for it.
+When a seizure is detected it records it on the Neutun web site and they have an SMS based notification system for it.
 I believe this is now a subscription service (but may be wrong).

 - Smart Monitor offer a pebble based seizure detector that utilises a subscription based web service.